-We encourage students to speak to your teacher.
-However, students are welcome to discuss their concerns with any trusted member of staff including teachers, wellbeing staff, education support, school chaplain.
+We encourage students to speak to their classroom teacher, the chaplain or the principal.
+However, students are welcome to discuss their concerns with any trusted member of staff.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Dartmoor Primary School should contact the Principal on 03 55281382 or email the school at dartmoor.ps@education.vic.gov.au
+Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Dartmoor Primary School should contact the principal, Gillian Bull, by phone 55 281 382 or by email gillian.bull@education.vic.gov.au .